keke2014/MyOpenGL/README.md

 MyOpenGL
 ========

-A rendering program using openGL 3.3+ with the new shader language
+A rendering program using openGL 3.3+ with the new shading language, for more information, see my blog article: [Click](http://www.cnblogs.com/keke2014/p/3860088.html)